 • Pasta cooking water

-*Pecorino cheese is a little spicier than Parmiagiano, but if you can't find it, just add the latter.
-The cheese must be grated, you can help yourself with the best of the graters, the Microplane Zester .
+*Pecorino cheese is a little spicier than Parmiagiano, but if you can't find it, add only the latter.
+The cheese must be grated, you can help yourself with the best grater, the Microplane Zester .

 Cocotte "Le creuset" , Triana glass and Pols Ceramic plates